elohimdzangare/Wireless-Sensor-Network/README.md

 - Logs every `STATUS`/`ERROR` message into `sensor_log.txt`, which keeps appending across sessions
 - Plots live data in 3 stacked subplots (temperature, humidity, light), each one showing all 3 rooms as separate lines, with a rolling window of recent points

 > The gateway's IP address can change depending on whatever network it joins, since it's assigned by DHCP.
-Check Serial Monitor each session and update the IP in the MATLAB script if needed.
+The Serial Monitor must be checked each session and update the IP in the MATLAB script if needed.

 ---